didiersmith/steve/chapters/operation-hearts-and-minds.md

 "Oh darling," Stacy II replied in a simpering tone.
 "What's she done this time?"

-Amanda worked as an assistant gymnasium inspector for the Department of Health.
+Amanda worked as an assistant gymnasium inspector for the Commonwealth Department of Health.
 Aside from her willingness to pay Stacy II forty thousand satoshis an hour, Amanda had two other things going for her: Firstly, she hated her job, and secondly, as a government employee, she was technically - although very far down - in the line of succession to Chief Executive.

 Amanda cried as she recalled her traumatic week.
 Stacy II tried earnestly to maintain rapt attention.